 This sets the initial tracking position.
 Use the Camera Control panel to move the camera view to where you would like the tracking to begin, then select Current Location from the pull-down menu.
-You can also select Preset 1 which is a pre-saved location.
+You can also select Preset 1 to Preset 254 which is a pre-saved location.